-Investments - The Plan's investments are reported at fair value and consist of various registered investment companies, a common collective trust (Fidelity Managed Income Portfolio II), and the MSA common stock fund.
+Investments - The Plan's investments are reported at fair value and consist of various registered investment companies, a common collective trust (Fidelity Managed Income Portfolio II) and the MSA common stock fund.
 See Note 4 for discussion of fair value measurements.

-As discussed in the following paragraphs, the Plan's investment in the common collective trust is presented at fair value with an adjustment to contract value.
-The average yield to maturity and crediting interest rate for the insurance contracts held within the common collective trust was 1.4% and 1.1% at December 31, 2014 and 2013, respectively.
+The average yield to maturity and crediting interest rate for the insurance contracts held within the common collective trust was 1.6% and 1.5% at December 31, 2016 and 2015, respectively.